arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-04-12-interview-bruce-friedrich-ceo-of-good-food-institute.md

 > > _"We will get to a point where almost no one will look at a cow or a bird and think, “Yeah, that’s my dinner.”"_

-Ahmed: How can people who are just learning about cellular agriculture and/or plant-based meat/protein alternatives get involved?
+**Ahmed**: How can people who are just learning about cellular agriculture and/or plant-based meat/protein alternatives get involved?
 What would you recommend they do?

 **Bruce**: The first thing they should do it sign up for the GFI email list (at the bottom of [our homepage](//www.gfi.org/))!
 The second is to review [our list of resources](//www.gfi.org/resources).
 Once you have a better idea of your interests and how you would like to get involved, please [contact us](//www.gfi.org/contact-us) and we’ll connect you to the appropriate department for more information.